GatoGraphQL/GatoGraphQL/README.md

 ## Installation

 1. Install the [latest version](https://wordpress.org/latest.zip) of WordPress
-2. Download/Clone this repository on the same folder
+2. Download/clone this repository on the same folder
+3. Create all required pages/categories/etc, to be found in each plugin's `config/constants.php` file (eg: [this file](https://github.com/leoloso/PoP/blob/master/wp-content/plugins/pop-coreprocessors/config/constants.php)), and set those constants with their corresponding ID ([there's an issue](https://github.com/leoloso/PoP/issues/38) to do this through scripts)
+4. Activate all plug-ins and the theme

+### Required 3rd-party plugins

-3. Install and activate the following plugins, to make available some functionalities which depend on them (_even though they are not mandatory, **PoP has yet not been tested without them**_):
+Install and activate the following plugins, which are integrated with PoP (_not all of them are mandatory, however **PoP has yet not been tested without them**_):
  - [Events Manager](https://wordpress.org/plugins/events-manager/): for the events and locations
  - [User Role Editor](https://wordpress.org/plugins/user-role-editor/): for the organization/individual account types
  - [Co-Authors Plus](https://wordpress.org/plugins/co-authors-plus/): for adding co-authors to the posts